W. E. B. Du Bois: Personal life

 Du Bois was organized and disciplined: his lifelong regimen was to rise at 7:15, work until 5:00, eat dinner, and read a newspaper until 7:00, then read or socialize until he was in bed, invariably before 10:00.
 He was a meticulous planner, and frequently mapped out his schedules and goals on large pieces of graph paper.
 Many acquaintances found him to be distant and aloof, and he insisted on being addressed as "Dr. Du Bois".
 According to biographer David Levering, Du Bois would also "unfailingly insist upon the 'correct' pronunciation of his surname.
 'The pronunciation of my name is Due Boyss, with the accent on the last syllable,' he would patiently explain to the uninformed."
 Although he was not gregarious, he formed several close friendships with associates such as Charles Young, Paul Laurence Dunbar, John Hope, Mary White Ovington, and Albert Einstein.

 His closest friend was Joel Spingarn – a white man – but Du Bois never accepted Spingarn's offer to be on a first-name basis.
 Du Bois was something of a dandy – he dressed formally, carried a walking stick, and walked with an air of confidence and dignity.
 He was relatively short, standing at 5 ft 5.5 in, and always maintained a well-groomed mustache and goatee.
 He enjoyed singing and playing tennis.

 Du Bois married Nina Gomer (b. about 1870, m.
 1896, d.
 1950), with whom he had two children.
 Their son Burghardt died as an infant before their second child, daughter Yolande, was born.
 Yolande attended Fisk University and became a high school teacher in Baltimore.
-Her father encouraged her marriage to Countee Cullen, a nationally known poet of the Harlem Renaissance.
+(Note: Her father encouraged Yolanda to marry Countee Cullen, a nationally known poet of the Harlem Renaissance.
 They divorced within two years.
 She married again and had a daughter, Du Bois's only grandchild.
-That marriage also ended in divorce.
+That marriage also ended in divorce.)